 This certification is required by the regulations implementing Sections 5151-5160 of the Drug-Free Workplace Act of 1988 (Pub.
 L. 100-690, Title V, Subtitle D; 41 U.S.C.
 701 et seq.).
-The January 31, 1989 regulations were amended and published as Part II of the May 25, 1990 Federal Register (pages 21681-21691), and require certification by grantees (and by inference, sub-grantees and subcontractors), prior to award, that they will maintain a drug-free workplace.
+The January 31, 1989 regulations were amended and published as Part II of the May 25, 1990 Federal Register (pages 21681-21691), and require certification by grantees (and by inference, sub-grantees and sub-contractors), prior to award, that they will maintain a drug-free workplace.
 Section 3017.630(c) of the regulation provides that a grantee (and by inference, sub-grantees and sub-contractors) that is a State may elect to make one certification to the Department in each federal fiscal year in lieu of certificates for each grant during the federal fiscal year covered by the certification.
-The certificate set out below is a material representation of fact upon which reliance is placed when the agency awards the grant.
-False certification or violation of the certification shall be grounds for suspension of payments, suspension or termination of grants, or government wide suspension or debarment.
+The certificate set out below is a material representation of fact upon which reliance is placed when the agency awards the grant, False certification or violation of the certification shall be grounds for suspension of payments, suspension or termination of grants, or government wide suspension or debarment.
 Contractors using this form should send it to:

-Commissioner NH Department of Health and Human Services 129 Pleasant Street Concord, NH 03301-6505
+NH Department of Health and Human Services 129 Pleasant Street, Concord, NH 03301-6505

-- 1. The grantee certifies that it will or will continue to provide a drug-free workplace by: - 1.1: Publishing a statement notifying employees that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in the grantee's workplace and specifying the actions that will be taken against employees for violation of such prohibition: - Establishing an ongoing drug-free awareness program to inform employees about

-- 1.2.1.
-The dangers of drug abuse in the workplace;1.2.2.
-The grantee's policy of maintaining a drug-free workplace;1.2.3.
-Any available drug counseling, rehabilitation, and employee assistance programs; and - The penalties that may be imposed upon employees for drug abuse violations 1.2,4. occurring in the workplace; - Making it a requirement that each employee to be engaged in the performance of the grant be given a copy of the statement required by paragraph (a); - Notifying the employee in the statement required by paragraph (a) that, as a condition of employment under the grant, the employee will - 1.4.1.
+- 1. The grantee certifies that it will or will continue to provide a drug-free workplace by: " - 1.1: Publishing a statement notifying employees that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in the grantee's workplace and specifying the actions that will be taken against employees for violation of such prohibition; - 1.2.
+Establishing an ongoing drug-free awareness program to inform employees about - 1.2.1.
+The dangers of drug abuse in the workplace; - 1.2.2.
+The grantee's policy of maintaining a drug-free workplace; - 1.2.3.
+Any available drug counseling, rehabilitation, and employee assistance programs; and - 1.2.4.
+The penalties that may be imposed upon employees for drug abuse violations - occurring in the workplace; - 1.3.
+Making it a requirement that each employee to be engaged in the performance of the grant be given a copy of the statement required by paragraph (a); - 1.4.
+Notifying the employee in the statement required by paragraph (a) that, as a condition of employment under the grant, the employee will - 1.4.1.
 Abide by the terms of the statement; and - 1.4.2.
-Notify the employer in writing of his or her conviction for a violation of a criminal drug statute occurring in the workplace no later than five calendar days after such conviction: - Notifying the agency in writing, within ten calendar days after receiving notice under subparagraph 1.4.2 from an employee or otherwise receiving actual notice of such conviction.
-Employers of convicted employees must provide notice, including position title, to every grant officer on whose grant activity the convicted employee was working, unless the Federal agency has designated a central point for the receipt of such notices.
-Notice shall include the identification number(s) of each affected grant;
+Notify the employer in writing of his or her conviction for a violation of a criminal drug statute occurring in the workplace no later than five calendar days after such conviction;

-Contractor Initial Oate 3/1/19
+Oate 3/1/19